Jingqiqi777/Jingqiqi777.github.io/_pages/about.md

 My background and history
 ======
-I am working on my Master Degree at University of Illinois at Urbana-Champaign (UIUC) and I received my Bachelor Degree from Xiamen University.
+I am pursuing my Ph.D. degree from University of Washington and I received my Master Degree from University of Illinois at Urbana-Champaign (UIUC) and Bachelor Degree from Xiamen University.

 <div align="center">
     <div align="center">